-As much as we want our business to be the best in our field, sometimes the brutal truth is that we are one of many excellent businesses.
-Small businesses can come to dread the idea of competition, and often the idea of having to compete can keep people from promoting their businesses.
-You can narrow down your client base, but often there are still a lot of people serving the same audience.
+As much as we want our business to be the best in our field, sometimes the brutal truth is that we are one of many excellent companies.
+Small businesses can come to dread the idea of competition, and often the idea of having to compete can keep people from promoting their services.
+You can narrow down your client base, but usually, there are still a lot of people serving the same audience.

 So, how do you build a brand around a business like this?

 Let’s look at some big brands.
 Not the exciting ones, like Apple or Nike, but brands for an everyday product: soap.
 Neutrogena, Dove, and Aveeno are all brands at a similar price point, aiming for the same general customer.
 There are some product differences, but essentially they all do the same thing.